gatsbyjs/gatsby/docs/docs/static-query.md

 title: "Querying data in non-page components using StaticQuery"
 ---

-Gatsby v2 introduces `StaticQuery`, a new API that allows **non-page components** to retrieve data via GraphQL query.
-Using this on page components will result in the message `Loading (StaticQuery)` showing up on your pages.
+Gatsby v2 introduces `StaticQuery`, a new API that allows **only non-page components** to retrieve data via GraphQL query.
+Please note that attempting to use this on a page component will result in the message `Loading (StaticQuery)` showing up on your pages.

 ## Basic example